coding-heresy/jormungandr/README.md

 something using existing boost tools that will produce the desired user-facing style and then work to steadily swap out the internals for improved performance.

+## Coding standards

+A corollary to the philosophy of expecting that users will be familiar with the code base is the requirement to make the familiarization process as easy as possible through documentation.
+This section contains a documentation of some of the standards associated with the project, especially those that may differ from expected practice.

+In general, code should follow the C++ core guidelines, with a few exceptions and additions as outlined here

+### General principles

+These may or may not be controversial but they have served me well.

+#### If it can be **const** then it should be **const**

+#### Impute semantic meaning to types using the _safe_ types framework

+#### Use metaprogramming to make interfaces more robust

+### Standard abbreviations

+Naming is well known to be one of the hard problems in software engineering.
+To facilitate the appropriate naming of things while keeping the code compact, a series of standard abbreviations is catalogued here.
+If you see an abbreviation whose meaning is not obvious, look in this section for a defintion.
+When contributing code, please use these abbreviations where appropriate.

+* cncy - currency
+* def  - definition
+* fld  - field
+* msg  - message
+* px   - price
+* req  - request
+* rslt - result, typically used to name an automatic variable that will return a value from a function so as to take advantage of named return value optimization
+* rsp  - response
+* str  - string
+* strm - stream
+* svc  - service
+* sz   - size/length

+### Some other naming standards

+#### Common prefixes

+These prefixes are intended to allow intent/function to be easily discerned when reading code

+* try - function name prefix indicating that the function will attempt to perform some action that results in a value being returned where it is not a failure if no value can be returned.
+The return value of such a function will be a specialization of `std::optional` or may be `bool` to indicate the success of the attempted action.
+Note that, in the case of a `bool` return type, a return value of `false` indicates _non-success_, and is considered to be distinct from _failure_, which is communicated by exception in all cases.

+* maybe - function name prefix indicating that the function will attempt to perform an action but that whether or not the action has actually been performed is irrelevant to subsequent program logic.
+The most common example of this is `maybeInitialize()`, whose name expresses the intent that the function will perform some initialization action the first time it is called and will otherwise do nothing.